Decorative Painting Techniques

 Decide on a basic color and tone of marble you want for your kitchen.
 Be sure that it complements the rest of the décor and color scheme of your kitchen or bathroom.
 Marble can be white, black, green, yellow, and red, among other colors.

-After choosing the marble color you want, paint a base coat in a light shade of that color using True Value EasyCare® latex paint and a small roller applicator.
+After choosing the marble color you want, paint a base coat in a light shade of that color using True Value EasyCare® Ultra Premium latex paint and primer in-one and a small roller applicator.
 As you did with the primer, use a small, angled paintbrush to touch up any drips, places you might have missed or to paint in places where you need more controlled strokes.
 After the first coat has dried, apply another and then let it dry thoroughly.

 Step 4.
 Add "Marbling"